dotnet/aspnetcore/README.md

 ## What is this?

-This repo hosts sources for the `Microsoft.AspNet.AngularServices` and `Microsoft.AspNet.ReactServices` packages, along with samples and the underlying `Microsoft.AspNet.NodeServices project`.
+This repo hosts sources for the `Microsoft.AspNet.AngularServices` and `Microsoft.AspNet.ReactServices` packages, along with samples and the underlying `Microsoft.AspNet.NodeServices` project.

 #### `Microsoft.AspNet.AngularServices`